Waylon87/spree_affiliates/README.md

 This is an upgrade of https://github.com/printbear/spree-affiliate-sm

-The extension has been renamed (underscores vs. hyphens) to comply with latest spree conventions.
+The extension has been renamed (underscores vs. hyphens) to comply with latest Spree conventions.

 Currently, the only supported spree version is 2.0